 - EPAP positions are full-time positions unless otherwise specified.
 As with all EFM appointments, availability may be a factor.

-- Specific positions can be viewed in the USAJOBS vacancy announcement after the applicant has confirmed the bureau to which the sponsor has been assigned.
-While the vacancy only list one grade (FP-07), the applicant’s grade will be determined by HR specialists based on the offered grade for each selected position(s) and based on the applicant’s ability to demonstrate s/he qualifies.
+- Specific positions will be viewed in the USAJOBS vacancy announcement after the applicant has confirmed the regional bureau to which the sponsor has been assigned.

-- Applicant must verify that the required documents have been successfully attached to the USAJOBS application prior to the deadline.
-Please allow at least three to four hours to complete the application package.
-To avoid being affected by occasional USAJOBS system outages, applicants are encouraged not to wait until the deadline to submit.
+- Applicant must verify that the required documents have been successfully transferred from the USAJOBS site to State Application Site prior to the announcement deadline.
+Please allow at least three to four hours to complete the application package and ensure that the State Application Site shows that that the application package is attached.
+To avoid being affected by occasional USAJOBS or State Application Site system outages, applicants are encouraged not to wait until the deadline to submit an application.

-- No submissions will be accepted after the vacancy has closed.
+- No submissions will be accepted after the vacancy announcement deadline.

 Follow the vacancy announcement instructions and send your application package to the regional bureau as instructed in the vacancy announcement.
 See review process below, which remains the same regardless of how the EPAP vacancy is advertised.